 A few weeks ago, we landed a workshop on World Usability Day in Hamburg.
-We worked using the Disney Creativity Strategy, which is a 3-step process that Mr Walt Disney used to create his stories… his dreams!
-And we envisioned of a future where social behavior is equally treated like or even valued over money.
+We worked using the Disney Creativity Strategy, which is a 3-step process that Mr. Walt Disney used to create his stories… his dreams!
+And we envisioned a future where social behavior is equally treated like or even valued over money.

 We usually refer to money to evaluate our wealth and so to measure how rich or poor we are.
 Why?
-Because money is currently the primary and formalised “value of exchange“ in the global economic system.
+Because money is currently the primary and formalized “value of exchange“ in the global economic system.
 Even though money is not what really makes us “rich” as human-being, we usually refer to money because it is the „currency“ used to access services such as healthcare, education, insurance, etc..
 By using “money“ as a value of exchange, populations have developed into a “money-driven culture” which has likely led to what we call “inequality“ among global communities.

 What does inequality mean?
 By definition “inequality“ finds its roots in “disparity“ – with a focus on social aspects- and “diversity“ which refers to the economic aspects.
 So, you connect the dots and that‘s what we call a global Socio-Economic system.

 The aerial picture of Cape Town from the Unequal Scenes Project by Johnny Miller is a visible result of disparity and diversity, of a system that does not take into account the human values that are important for human relationships.
 And so, some communities (on the left) are included in the same system where other communities (on the right) are not included.